 [Unit] Description=Minecraft Server: %i After=network.target [Service] WorkingDirectory=/opt/minecraft/%i User=minecraft Group=minecraft Restart=always ExecStart=/usr/bin/screen -DmS mc-%i /usr/bin/java -Xmx4G -jar minecraft_server.jar nogui ExecStop=/usr/bin/screen -p 0 -S mc-%i -X eval 'stuff "say SERVER SHUTTING DOWN IN 5 SECONDS.
 SAVING ALL MAPS..."5' ExecStop=/bin/sleep 5 ExecStop=/usr/bin/screen -p 0 -S mc-%i -X eval 'stuff "save-all"5' ExecStop=/usr/bin/screen -p 0 -S mc-%i -X eval 'stuff "stop"5' [Install] WantedBy=multi-user.target

-Save the file and reload the systemd manager configuration:
+Save the file and reload the

 sudo systemctl start minecraft@survival sudo systemctl status minecraft@survival